Tuberculosis in Indigenous communities

 On this page

-TB is an infectious disease caused by bacteria spread through the air when someone with contagious TB coughs, sneezes, sings or talks.
+TB is an infectious disease caused by a bacterium, Mycobacterium tuberculosis, which is spread through the air when someone with contagious TB coughs, sneezes, sings or talks.
 It mainly affects the lungs and airways but can also affect other parts of the body.

 Symptoms

-If you have active TB disease, you will usually feel sick with some of the following symptoms:
+If you have TB disease, you may feel sick with some of the following symptoms:

-If you are sick with any of the above symptoms, you should see your health care provider.
+If you are sick with any of the above symptoms and wonder if it could be TB, you should see your health care provider and ask them whether your symptoms could be related to TB.

-TB is diagnosed using a combination of tests that can include:
+TB is diagnosed using information that can include:

-Both latent TB and active TB can be treated with antibiotics.
-Left untreated, latent TB can develop into active TB.
-Active TB can be fatal without medical treatment.
+Both TB infection and TB disease can be treated with antibiotics.
+Left untreated, TB infection can sometimes develop into TB disease.
+TB disease can spread to others and can be deadly without medical treatment.

 TB and Indigenous communities

-Factors that increase the chance of developing active TB
+Factors that increase the likelihood of developing TB disease

 TB resources